 - A. Representative Sampling.
 Samples taken in compliance with the monitoring requirements established under Part I shall be collected from the effluent stream prior to discharge into the receiving waters.
-Samples and measurements shall be representative of the volume and nature of the monitored discharge.
-Sludge samples shall be collected at a location representative of the quality of sludge immediately prior to the use-disposal practice. - B. Monitoring Procedures.
+Samples and measurements shall be representative of the volume and nature of the monitored discharge. - B. Monitoring Procedures.
 Monitoring must be conducted according to test procedures approved under Utah Administrative Code ("UAC") R317-2-10, unless other test procedures have been specified in this permit. - C. Penalties for Tampering.
 The Act provides that any person who falsifies, tampers with, or knowingly renders inaccurate, any monitoring device or method required to be maintained under this permit shall, upon conviction, be punished by a fine of not more than \$10,000 per violation, or by imprisonment for not more than six months per violation, or by both. - D. Reporting of Monitoring Results.
 Monitoring results obtained during the previous month shall be summarized for each month and reported on a Discharge Monitoring Report Form (EPA No. 3320-1), post-marked no later than the 28th day of the month following the completed reporting period.
-The first report is due on Month, Day, 2015.
 If no discharge occurs during the reporting period, "no discharge" shall be reported.
-Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part IV.G), and submitted to the Director, Division of Water Quality and to EPA at the following addresses:
+Legible copies of these, and all other reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part IV.G), and submitted to the Director, Division of Water Quality and to EPA at the following addresses:

-original to: Department of Environmental Quality Division of Water Quality 195 North 1950 West PO Box 144870 Salt Lake City, Utah 84114-4870
+original to: Department of Environmental Quality Division of Water Quality

+PO Box 144870

+Salt Lake City, Utah 84114-4870